grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 # 6. Stilt City

-[//]: # (--- EDITED TO HERE ---)
-[//]: # (----- invisible character break)

-[//]: # (2k words from last EDIT point)

 [//]: # (### Daytime running in the fog)

 [//]: # (~Midday: day 4, run to Stilt City)
 They ran at full speed on the surface for the rest of the day.
-The fog held out for them, laying in varying but unbroken thickness on the water they traveled through for all the daylight hours.
-Percy put them on 6-hour daytime rotations despite the fact that they were moving on the surface, and they all finally managed to get some meaningful sleep.
+The fog held out, covering them with a varying but unbroken thickness for all the daylight hours.
+Percy put the crew on 6-hour daytime rotations despite the fact that they were moving on the surface, and they all finally managed to get some meaningful sleep.
 Down a crew member and with limited visibility due to the fog, Percy skipped posting a lookout.
-It was somewhat risky to charge ahead on the surface at full speed with no lookout.
-Especially since the fog also played havoc with the radar.
-But that was also useful, since it would foul up anyone searching for them with radar as well.
-Percy kept either Cassandra or Hemi on sonar at all times, and counted on them to hear another vessel above the sound of the _Prospect's_ diesels soon enough that they would be able to take action if was necessary to avoid a collision.
+It was somewhat risky to charge ahead on the surface at full speed with no lookout, especially since the fog also played havoc with the radar.
+But the limitations of radar were also useful, since it would foul up anyone searching for them with radar as well.
+Percy kept either Cassandra or Hemi on sonar at all times, and counted on them to hear another vessel above the sound of the _Prospect's_ diesels soon enough that they would be able to take action if was necessary.

 Even with no official lookout posted in the ring, there was almost always someone on the bridge anyway.
-Since the crew were free to spend their off hours on deck, most of them chose to spend at least part of it in the open air.
+Since the crew were free to spend their off-hours on deck, most of them chose to while away at least part of it in the open air.

 [//]: # (Early-evening: night 4, run to Stilt City)
 The fog lasted until dark, which was all they needed.
-The plunged into the settling darkness with the stacks streaking flames above.
+The boat plunged into the settling darkness with the stacks streaking flames above.
 The fog gave way to the cooler air of night, and the _Prospect_ came out under a dome of stars.
-The boat cut its way across the surface of the planet and left an open gash of white wake behind through the black of the water.
+They cut their way across the surface of the planet and left an open gash of white wake through the black water behind.

 [//]: # (### Hemi and Chips conversation about Owen)

-Hemi kept the chart accurate with their position, the dashed line straight and true, and rapidly growing in the direction of the continental coast, marred by the large black dot showing the location of Stilt City.
-Around nightfall they had crossed out of the waters unquestionably controlled by the Consolidated States of the Archipelago Islands into the area that was contested by a number of different Authorities.
-With the fog lifted and the higher risk of Authority interference, Percy put them back on 3 hour nighttime shifts and started keeping someone on lookout again.
+Hemi kept the chart accurate with their position, the dashed line straight and true, and rapidly growing in the direction of the continental coast, which was marred with the large black dot showing the location of Stilt City.
+Around nightfall they crossed out of the waters unquestionably controlled by the Consolidated States of the Archipelago Islands into the area contested by a number of different Authorities.
+With the fog lifted and the higher risk of Authority interference, Percy put them back on 3-hour nighttime shifts and kept someone on lookout again.

 [//]: # (middle-night: night 4, run to Stilt City)
 Chips had spent the entire day in the deepest parts of the engine room, refusing to come up even for meals.
-Nobody except Gregory had seen her since the late meal the night before.
+Nobody had seen her since the late meal the night before.
 But with everyone taking a shift on lookout, she was now required to do her turn in the lookout ring.
 Hemi called for her on the PA when her shift came up in the middle part of the night, and she duly arrived in the control room on her way to the bridge a few minutes later.
 She climbed upwards with binoculars in hand and without a word.
 It was the darkest part of the night, so Hemi appeared on the bridge a few minutes into her watch with his sextant, intending to take sighting of some stars and get a solid fix on their course.

 Hemi looked up at Chips from the bridge.
 "I was not entirely sure you would show for your lookout shift Chips."

-"I'm a fuckin' professional Hemi.
+"Have you ever known me to be anything but a fuckin' professional Hemi?
 I may not be fucking happy about working on this fucking demon-infested boat, but I'm going to do the fuckin' job I was fuckin' hired to do until we hit the fuckin' dock."

 "And then what?"

-"As soon as this fuckin' cursed boat bumps, I'm stepping the fuck off Hemi.
+"As soon as this fuckin' cursed boat bumps, I'm stepping the fuck off.
 And not looking the fuck back at all.
 If you had any fuckin' sense you'd be fuckin' leaving with me.
 The whole fuckin' crew should be leaving with me.
 How many fuckin' times do I have to be fuckin' pushed right up to the fuckin' edge of the abyss for my job?
 How many fuckin' times do I have to look fuckin' death in his cold and ugly fuckin' face?
 How many times do I have to watch people I fuckin' care about fall off that abyss Hemi?"

 "What happened with Owen could not be helped Chips.
-I was there, Sylvia had to make a tough choice without a clearly correct answer, and she did.
-I regret what happened to Owen, I really do, but this job is dangerous."
+I was there, Sylvia had to make a tough choice without a clearly correct course of actioon, and she did.
+I regret what happened to Owen, I really do, but this job is dangerous.
+He knew that."

 "Don't you fuckin' defend that fuckin' twat with your fuckin' burden-of-command bullshit Hemi.
 This isn't a fuckin' war boat, it's a commercial fuckin' cargo sub.
 She had plenty of fuckin' choices that could have ended with Owen fuckin' alive.
 I'm all for moving cargo under the fuckin' attention of Authorities, but not at the fuckin' cost of people's fuckin' lives!
 She could have turned this fuckin' boat over to them.
 It's not like they would fuckin' execute us.
 We'd just be fucked back to land for a while.
-Eventually go the fuck back out on some other fuckin' boat.
-There's no fuckin' reason for anyone to fuckin' die!"
+Eventually we could go the fuck back out on some other fuckin' boat -- no fuckin' shortage of need for skilled submariners.
+There was no fuckin' reason for anyone to die!"

 "They fired at us first Chips.
 Owen was probably hit in the first barrage."